 Could Tinnitus be caused by trauma?

-There is a version of Tinnitus which is referred to as post-traumatic Tinnitus.
-As the name suggests, this particular type of condition comes in the aftermath of a major trauma.
+There is a version of tinnitus which is referred to as post-traumatic tinnitus.
+As the name suggests, this particular type of condition comes in the aftermath of major trauma.
 This could include a head injury, a neck injury, a concussion or even brain damage.